SamMcFly/plex-overseerr-backup/README.md

 - You've already requested something before but files were deleted
 - Overseerr shows "Already Requested" for content you need

-**Note:** This clears entries from all configured services.
-Files are NOT deleted (deleteFiles=false).
-For disaster recovery, this is usually exactly what you want - fresh entries that will trigger new downloads.
+**Note:** For Radarr/Sonarr, Force Mode triggers searches for missing content rather than deleting entries.
+This preserves your library history while still initiating downloads.
+Files are never deleted (deleteFiles=false).
+For disaster recovery, this is usually exactly what you want.

 ### Review Missing Now Dynamically Checks Files